symsoft/ecc-api-guide/batches.md

 Batches are a ECC feature that provides the possibility to send multiple API requests in a single HTTP request.

 Examples of situations when you might want to use batching:
-  * Block or de-block multiple subscriptions
+  * Block or de-block multiple different subscriptions.
   * Perform multiple API requests, that are logically connected, on a specific subscription.

+The first one is of batch type _single_ and if batch type is not defined in the call then the batch type _single_ is default.

 If a batch contains multiple API requests related to the same subscription, these specific API requests will be done sequentially in the order they appear in the batch.
 For example, if a batch contains two API requests for a specific subscription the second API request will not be performed until the first request has completed.
+This type of batch request is called _multi_.

 A batch can contain a maximum of 100 API requests.